 Handle made from aluminum to float.
 16-strand rope is treated to prevent sun damage.
-Soft padded cover on the handle offers decent grip Handle 10" long.
+Soft padded cover on the handle offers decent grip.
+Handle 10 inches long.
 Floats well.
 Wears well.
-The right length at 75'.
+The right length at 75 feet.
 Easy to see in the water.
 A good value for the money.

 The quality on this isn't as thick or sturdy as some others available.